The Ultimate Guide to Resource Management

 1. Resource planning and scheduling

-Resource management helps you to plan and schedule your resources to projects efficiently and effectively.
+Resource management helps you plan and schedule your resources to projects efficiently and effectively.

 Planning your resources across multiple projects at once is no easy task.
-It requires having real time access to your team's project calendar, and a system to book their time.
-When your projects change or don't go to plan (which they nearly always do), project managers need to be able to reassign tasks and reschedule their resources quickly and easily.
-Check out our project manager's guide to resource planning for project management here.
+It requires having real-time access to your team's project calendar, and a system to book their time.
+When your projects change or don't go to plan, project managers need to be able to reassign tasks and reschedule their resources quickly and easily.

 2. Managing and tracking resource availability